harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ecs-instance-stop.md

 <div>
 EC2 instance chaos stop is another very common and frequent scenario we find with ECS clusters that can result in breaking of agent that manages task container on ECS cluster and impact its delivery.
 Such scenarios that can still occur despite whatever availability aids docker provides.

 Killing the EC2 instance container will distrupt the performance of it and impact to smooth working of task containers.
-So this category of chaos experiment helps to build the immunity on the application undergoing any such scenarios.
+So this category of chaos fault helps to build the immunity on the application undergoing any such scenarios.
 </div>
 </details>